 * * * *

-Cres wore his dress uniform and was promptly waiting with carriage and bountiful picnic basket for the nearly terrified Laraina at the back door of the residence adjoining her shop.
+Cres wore his newest uniform and was promptly waiting with carriage and bountiful picnic basket for the nearly terrified Laraina at the back door of the residence adjoining her shop; he'd picked this time of day and this day because her stepfather customarily would be already off drinking.
 He took the route out of town that followed the circuitous river for awhile, before crossing wide grassland to stop at the crest of a hillock crowned by the windbreak of a spreading congregation of fruit, wild chestnut, and other deciduous trees permanently bent from the perpetual seasonal winds.
 They descended into a protected little paradise to the sound of nesting birds, the river trickling and sparkling, and the rustling tree grove standing tall, sheltering the picnickers.

-He sat in his deep blue vest, jacketless and hatless, leaning on an elbow and she sat bolt straight, as if in a high-backed Shaker chair, in her manner he mentally called “wary attentiveness”.
-Their benign conversation was of their separate days, of town and post; neither was inclined to speak about their past or of family, either distant or dead.
+He'd sat up the picnic and served her and now he sat in his deep blue vest, jacketless and hatless, leaning on an elbow and she sat bolt straight, as if in a high-backed Shaker chair, in her manner he mentally called “wary attentiveness.”
+Their benign conversation was of their separate days, of town and post; neither was inclined to speak about their past or of family, either distant, present, or dead.

 “My, what an expert peach skinner you are.
 Some even say you scalp as well as any wild Sioux warrior.”